sdlab-naist/website/content/en/post/fukumoto-saner2023/index.md

 > Daisuke Fukumoto, Yutaro Kashiwa, Toshiki Hirao, Kenji Fujiwara and Hajimu Iida,
 > "An Empirical Investigation on the Performance of　Domain Adaptation for T5 Code Completion", 30th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER 2023), Mar.
 2023.

+SANER2023 is an international conference on software analysis, evolution and re-engineering organized by the IEEE.
+It is a top conference with a long history, now in its 30th year, including the predecessor conferences.
+In the ERA track to which Mr. Fukumoto accepted, 12 papers were accepted out of 30 submissions (i.e. acceptance rate 40%).

 This study examines how domain adaptation can improve the performance of deep learning-based code completion models on a target project, especially when these models tend to violate the project's coding rules.
 Using CodeT5, a state-of-the-art model for various code-related tasks in software engineering, we demonstrate the effectiveness of domain adaptation and analyze how the size of the target project affects the results.

 ![](image2.jpg)